OldManYellsAtCloud/meta-browser/meta-firefox/README.md

   Disable collecting profile statistics in different components of the browser.
 Reduces resource and size footprint (though not drastically).

+* rust-simd: (on by default)
+  Enable explicit SIMD in Rust code, when supported by the CPU.

 * wayland-only: (off by default, only v120+)
   Don't build Firefox with X11 dependencies.
 This config should not be enabled if x11-only is enabled.